privateprep/coding-space-website/src/pages/blog/2024-01-06-kid-inventors-who-are-changing-the-world.md

 ---
 templateKey: blog-post
-title: Kid Inventors Shaping Yesterday and Today
+title: "Shaping the Future: 4 Kid Inventors Who Are an Inspiration to Us All"
 titleColor: "#264548"
 bgColor: "#9de2dd"
 date: 2024-01-17T21:45:12.376Z